gammapy/PyGamma15/talks/threeml/README.md

 * Frequentist versus Bayesian analysis
 * Status of the 3ML software
 * Tutorial announcement
-* what can we work on this week?
+* What can we work on this week?

 ## References